-Foreign exchange risk is the risk that that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchanges rates.
-Although the Company's operations are exposed to foreign exchange risk with respect to Pound Sterling, the majority of the Company's financial assets and liabilities are denominated in Euros, and as such the current foreign exchange risk is not considered significant.
+Foreign exchange risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchanges rates.
+The Company is exposed to foreign exchange risk, arising mainly from foreign denominated transactions and recognized assets and liabilities in Pound Sterling.